The Best Voice Assistants

 Points to consider

 Limited voice applications

 While Siri will allow you to control basic home automation features through HomeKit devices, other devices with the voice assistant aren’t quite as versatile.
-For example, the HomePod smart speaker won’t allow you to add events to your calendar through Siri and cannot recognize different voices.
+For example, the HomePod smart speaker won’t allow you to add events to your calendar through Siri and cannot identify different voices.
 For those with Apple products there’s no reason not to use Siri, but for those who want more versatile voice assistant devices for their kitchen or living room, Alexa and Google Assistant devices are the way to go.

-Keep in mind that voice assistants are still developing
+Remember that voice assistants are still developing

 Voice assistants are evolving quickly, but they’re still in the early stages of development.
-Adam Fingerman, Chief Experience Officer and cofounder ArcTouch explained that, at the moment, “voice assistants are best for simple and quick answers or tasks.
-They are undeniably useful but at the kindergarten level in terms of potential uses.”
+Adam Fingerman, Chief Experience Officer and co-founder of ArcTouch explained that, at the moment, “Voice assistants are best for simple and quick answers or tasks.
+They are undeniably useful, but at the kindergarten level in terms of potential uses.”
 In other words, voice assistants aren’t yet able to complete exceedingly complex tasks or respond correctly to every request.
 But they’re still capable of adding convenience in the day-to-day.

 Stay up to date with advancements